Our ancestral grains

 Carrying on an ancestral heritage

 Daniel Desrosiers invests a certain percentage of the bakery revenue in the development and use of ancient grains.
-He operate an acre of land on Île Bizard, where he does ancient-grain adaptability tests.
+He works on a small plot on the farm Cadet Roussel to make adaptability tests of ancestral grain.
 He acts as an agrifood laboratory for farmers, who will ultimately grow the ancient varieties selected further to his experiments.

 “It takes several years to get certain old varieties of seed to grow.
 I’m funding this process myself, which lasts from three to five years.
 Currently I’m working with certified organic farmers in Québec on reinstating grains that I’ve tested in commercial baking production.”